SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 ---
 title: Connect to an Office 365 Group
-description: Connect an Office 365 Group to an existing SharePoint site to modernize that site and have it benefit from all other group-connected services such as Microsoft Teams and Planner. ms.date: 04/17/2018 ms.prod: sharepoint
+description: Connect an Office 365 Group to an existing SharePoint site to modernize it and have it benefit from all other group-connected services such as Microsoft Teams and Planner. ms.date: 04/17/2018 ms.prod: sharepoint
 ---